soijebor/Bike_Sharing/README.md

   * Competition: we have a competitor...
 BCycle
   * Tourism: In 2016, Des Moines welcomed about 13.7 million visitors while NYC had about 67 million.

+In conclusion, i believe a bike sharing program will be successful in Des Moines

 ## ***Resources***

   * Software: Tableau 2020.3